periode/thesis/literary_theory.md

 The style of writing of Zen texts has been influenced by "a variety of east Asian literary games":[12]

 - The extensive use of allusions, which create a feeling of disconnection with the main theme;
-- Indirect references, such as titling a poem with one topic and composing a verse that seems on the surface to be totally unrelated;
+- Indirect references, such as titling a poem with one topic and composing a verse that seems on the surface to be totally unrelated; see: [[mateas_montfort_box_darkly]] for obfuscation.
 - Inventive wordplay based on the fact that Hanzi (Chinese characters) are homophonic and convey multiple, often complementary or contradictory meanings;
 - Linking the verses in a sustained string based on hidden points of connection or continuity, such as seasonal imagery or references to myths and legends.